adobe/spectrum-css/components/progresscircle/README.md

-# @spectrum-css/alert
+# @spectrum-css/progresscirlce

-> The Spectrum CSS alert component
+> The Spectrum CSS progresscirlce component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).